semihcihan/storeconfig/README.md

 ### Security

-- StoreConfig API keys are stored in your local machine
+- StoreConfig Secret Keys are stored in your local machine
-- Apple credentials and keys are securely sent and stored on our servers for app management purposes.
+- Apple credentials and key are securely sent and stored on our servers for app management purposes.
 You can revoke access at any time through Apple or use the `auth delete` command to remove them from our servers.

 ## Support

 - 📚 [Documentation](https://www.storeconfig.com/docs)
 - 🐛 [Report Issues](https://github.com/semihcihan/storeconfig/issues)

 This CLI is proprietary software.
-Usage requires a valid subscription and API key from [StoreConfig](https://www.storeconfig.com).
+Usage requires a valid subscription and Secret Key from [StoreConfig](https://www.storeconfig.com).